If you’re reading this, then you’re probably at the point where you’re realizing that your…

 Quick tips on attempting to change your company culture

-A principle at Deloitte, Sonny Chheng, says you should consider these main tips when working to change your company’s culture.
+A principal at Deloitte, Sonny Chheng, says you should consider these main tips when working to change your company’s culture.

 - Don’t try to change it all at once.
 Tackle one issue at a time and then move on to the next.